What Is an Education Degree?

 Accreditation for Education Programs

 When choosing a college or university, students need to determine the accreditation status of prospective institutions.
-Schools can hold either national or regional accreditation — a distinction that can influence financial aid, transfer options, and overall educational standards.
-For education degrees, regional accreditation is preferred.
+Schools can hold institutional accreditation, a distinction that can influence financial aid, transfer options, and overall educational standards.
+Accreditation is preferred for education degrees.

 Individual departments and programs also receive programmatic accreditation.
 Accrediting bodies for education programs include the National Council for Accreditation of Teacher Education.
 Specialized graduate programs in school counseling may hold accreditation through accrediting bodies like the Council for the Accreditation of Counseling and Related Educational Programs.